stefanbirkner/lib-parent/README.md

 ## Release Guide

-You can release the library to
+You can release the POM to
 [Maven Central](http://search.maven.org/) with a few steps.

 * Set the new version in `pom.xml` and in the installation section of